javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Now the unhandled rejction appears again.
 Why?
 Because `unhandledrejection` triggers when the microtask queue is complete.
 The engine examines promises and, if any of them is in "rejected" state, then the event is generated.

-In the example above `setTimeout` adds the `.catch`, and it triggers too, of course it does, but later, after the event has already occured.
+In the example, the `.catch` added by `setTimeout` triggers too, of course it does, but later, after `unhandledrejection` has already occured.

 ## Summary